livborre/cic-virtual-board/README.md

 The appplication is available at [https://cic-virtual-board.web.app](https://cic-virtual-board.web.app)

-To run the app locally, clone the project and run: `npm start` Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+To run the app locally, clone the project and run: `npm i && npm start` Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and [Firebase](https://firebase.google.com/) is used for storage and hosting.
 These technologies was chosen as they are familiar technologies and great for prototyping.
 The application also makes use of material-icons for icons and react-bootstrap for some styling of forms and cards.